 9. MASSAGE YOUR BABY with mustard oil

 Mustard oil massage is an excellent home remedy for colic.
-But do consult with your child’s doctor before trying this to your baby as it may cause skin infection if the baby has sensitive or dry skin!
+But do consult with your child’s doctor before trying this on your baby, as it may cause skin infection if the baby has sensitive or dry skin!
 Place your baby on her back, take a few drops of warm mustard oil in your hand, and gently apply around the outer rim of the navel area, chest, and feet.
 Gently massage your baby with your hand in a clockwise direction.

 10. Drink Cumin or Ajwain Water if you are Breastfeeding Mom

-Additional Tips to soothe colic in babies
+Additional Tips to soothe colic in Babies